 Impact (What outcomes will our children achieve as a result of the curriculum they have received?)

 At the end of each year, the children will have been exposed to a wide variety of different media, giving them the opportunity to use it in different ways or for different purposes to develop a range of skills.
 This will build upon their prior knowledge of what they can do when using this media.
 Our lessons are accessible for all of our pupils and they become proud of what they can and will achieve.
 The children will be able to examine their earliest work in their sketchbooks and see the progress they have made as they move through school.

 Each year, the children will begin to develop their own preferences of media and styles as they will have been exposed to them frequently throughout their time in school.

 Art Club 2021-2022 - Check out our art club sessions for the next academic year below.
-Art Club will take place on a Monday after school 3.20 pm until 4.30 pm.
+Art Club will take place on a Monday after school from 3.20 pm until 4.20. pm.